blacktop/lporg/README.md

 ## TODO

 - [x] swith to Apex log
-- [ ] figure out how to write to DB and not just read :disappointed:
+- [x] figure out how to write to DB and not just read :disappointed:
+- [ ] figure out why creating new groups is failing :confused:
 - [ ] add ability to org dock as well `dorg` ? :wink:

 ## Issues